-ATTENDING THE 2021 ANNUAL MEETING OF STOCKHOLDERS
+ATTENDING THE 2022 ANNUAL MEETING OF STOCKHOLDERS

-For stockholders of record, the Notice of Internet Availability of Proxy Materials or proxy card is your ticket to the 2021 Annual Meeting of Stockholders.
-Please present your ticket together with picture identification when you reach the registration area at the 2021 Annual Meeting of Stockholders.
+For stockholders of record, the Notice of Internet Availability of Proxy Materials or proxy card is your ticket to the 2022 Annual Meeting of Stockholders.
+Please present your ticket together with picture identification when you reach the registration area at the 2022 Annual Meeting of Stockholders.

-For stockholders who hold shares through a brokerage firm, bank or other holder of record, please use a copy of your latest account statement showing your investment in our common shares as of the record date as your admission ticket for the meeting.
-Please present your account statement together with picture identification to one of our representatives at the 2021 Annual Meeting of Stockholders.
-Please note that you cannot vote your shares at the 2021 Annual Meeting of Stockholders unless you have obtained a legal proxy from your broker, bank or other stockholder of record.
+For stockholders who hold shares through a broker, bank or other nominee, please use a copy of your latest account statement showing your investment in our common shares as of the record date as your admission ticket for the meeting.
+Please present your account statement together with picture identification when you reach the registration area at the 2022 Annual Meeting of Stockholders.
+Please note that you cannot vote your shares at the 2022 Annual Meeting of Stockholders unless you have obtained a legal proxy from the broker, bank or other nominee that holds your shares.
 A copy of your account statement is not sufficient for this purpose.